-- 20. Taking each of the identified shortcomings in the relevant case, the PCC should make clear what it expects of the osteopath and explain how the conditions relate to these shortcomings.
-For example: - if the osteopath's record keeping falls below the standard required, they may address this by: - undertaking some training in record keeping - developing and using a pro-forma patient record card - giving themselves more time in between patient appointments to complete their records - if the osteopath lacks the necessary skills to take an adequate case history, then they are likely to need to undertake some training to obtain the required skills and understanding.
+- 22. Taking each of the identified shortcomings in the relevant case, the PCC should make clear what it expects of the osteopath and explain how the conditions relate to these shortcomings.
+For example: - if the osteopath lacks the necessary skills to take an adequate case history, then they are likely to need to undertake some training or self development to obtain the required skills and understanding.